qureshinomaan/Shell/README.md

 # Shell
-Shell as part of assignment.
+This Shell was built as part of assignments in the CSE-1 course in IIITH.